Shrinking node_modules for AWS Lambda (My First “npm shock” and a Practical Fix)

 });

-• only one of them was problematic with dependencies issue
+• Only one module was problematic due to circular dependencies

-The problematic package, as I told already, I ran through the same procedure but in isoleted mode.
-Than I copied the result "dist" folder into a main "dist" folder.
-Some manual adjustments was requred during this procedure but it was worth of this effort.
+The problematic package, as I mentioned, I processed in isolated mode, then copied the resulting dist output into the main dist folder.
+Some manual adjustments were required, but it was worth it.

-I know that is not a some "CI/CD regulated" or some "Production oriented" procedure but it helps me to create a few minimized lambda layers that I'm using right now and I'm happy :-)
+I know this is not some “CI/CD regulated” or “production-oriented” process — but it helped me build a few minimized Lambda layers that I’m using right now, and I’m happy.

 Comments